 Refer to criteria above for other submission details and deadlines.

 The TOPS Research Achievement Award recognizes an individual for singular achievement or contribution to research in the field of obesity.
 This award is made possible through an annual grant from the Take Off Pounds Sensibly Foundation (TOPS).
 Recipients receive a plaque and $5,000 cash prize plus a travel grant to the Annual Scientific Meeting.
 The award is presented during a plenary session at which the recipient is invited to present the TOPS Research Achievement Award Lecture.

-The Lilly Scientific Achievement Award recognizes excellence in an established research career and is made possible through an annual grant from the Eli Lilly Pharmaceutical Company.
-Recipients receive a plaque and $5,000 cash prize plus a travel grant to the Annual Scientific Meeting.
-The award is presented during a plenary session at which the recipient is invited to present the Lilly Scientific Achievement Award Lecture.
+*The TOS Scientific Achievement Award recognizes excellence in an established research career.
+Recipients receive a plaque and a cash prize plus a travel grant to the Annual Scientific Meeting.
+The award is presented during a plenary session at which the recipient is invited to present TOS Scientific Achievement Award Lecture.
 To be eligible for this award, the recipient must be within 15 years of receiving his or her terminal degree.

 Ethan Sims Young Investigator Award recognizes excellence in research by young investigators based on their submitted abstracts and presentation during ObesityWeek.
 Each year, five finalists are selected during the call for abstracts.
 Each finalist will receive up to $1,000 to cover ObesityWeek expenses.
 The award is presented during a plenary session at which the five finalists are invited to present their oral abstracts.
 The recipient will be announced at the conclusion of the session and will receive an additional $1,000 cash prize.